EOS-Nation/auditor.bos/src/auditor.contracts.md

 **PARAMETERS:**
 * __lockupasset__ is an asset to be locked up as part of the nominating process for a auditor passed to the action in the format: \"10.0000 BOS\". default value: \"10.0000 BOS\"
 * __maxvotes__ is a integer to configure the maximum number of allowed votes for a nominated member in any single voting action.
 The default value is 5.
-* __numelected__ is a integer to configure the number of candidates that will be elected as auditors of the DAC. default value is 12.
+* __numelected__ is a integer to configure the number of candidates that will be elected as auditors of BOS. default value is 12.
 * __auditor_tenure__ the length of office of a auditor vote (in seconds) before a new period .
 Default to 7 days.
 * __authaccount__ The authorised account to change the contract which should be protected via a multisig of auditors,
-* __initial_vote_quorum_percent__ The percent of voters required to activate the DAC for the first election period.
+* __initial_vote_quorum_percent__ The percent of voters required to activate BOS auditors for the first election period.
 * __auth_threshold_auditors__ percentage of votes of auditors required to approve lowest level actions.
 * __lockup_release_time_delay__ The time before locked up stake can be released back to the candidate using the unstake action.